McLean Hospital – 115 Mill Street, Belmont, MA 02478

 “I was so afraid when I went in.
 I didn’t know what to expect.
 But it was such a comfortable, warm environment.
 I felt safe.
 It did not feel like I was in a hospital.
 I was actually glad to be there getting help.”– Former Fernside patient

 As an alternative or supplement to inpatient care, Fernside and Borden Cottage are 30-day residential substance abuse treatment programs with comprehensive around the clock care and supervision in a home-like, unlocked setting.
 A month long stay at the program allows individuals the opportunity to concentrate only on their treatment and is recommended to ensure success and sustained recovery.
-Both programs utilize treatment models based on clinical and neuroscience research, including studies conducted by researchers in McLean’s Division of Alcohol and Drug Abuse.
+Both programs utilize treatment models based on clinical and neuroscience research, including studies conducted by researchers in McLean’s Substance Use Disorders Division.
 A combination of individual and group therapies, along with education for residents and their families, provides a structured environment for individuals to work toward recovery.

 By tailoring treatment plans to fit specific needs, the Signature Recovery Programs help individuals focus not just on their addiction, but on co-occurring psychiatric diagnoses as well.
 Our compassionate treatment teams recognize individual needs and work one on one and in small group settings to help residents take the necessary steps toward conquering alcohol and drug addiction.